SaidRem/Django_4_test_projects/phone_catalog/README.md

-Here’s the English translation of your `README.md` file:

----

 # Phone Catalog

 The **Phone Catalog** project is a web application for displaying a phone catalog with sorting capabilities and detailed product information.